pivotal-cf/docs-phd-ds/index.md

 title: Pivotal HD Service for Pivotal CF
 ---

-These pages describe how to install, configure and use Pivotal HD Service.
+These pages describe how to install, configure and use Pivotal HD Service, version 1.2.1.

 The documentation contains the following topics: